-b. reflects on the fit between the unit’s goals, as stated in its Self-Study, and those of any ongoing, college-level, strategic planning efforts as well as the suitability of those goals and objectives more generally.
+2) evaluate the fit between the unit’s proposed goals and objectives, as stated in its self-study report, and those of any ongoing, college-level, strategic planning efforts as well as the suitability of those goals and objectives more generally.